 - Add the sausage and fry until brown on all sides.

-- Add tomatoes, tomato paste, and spices (turmeric, paprika, thyme, cumin, salt).
+- Add tomatoes, tomato sauce, and spices (turmeric, paprika, thyme, cumin, salt).

 - Add cayenne pepper only if you want it spicy.